whamtet/simpleui/index.md

 `defcomponent` enables developers to quickly build rich user interfaces with _no_ javascript.
 All code is on the server backend and yet it feels the same as frontend code.

+## Architecture

+{% include architecture.html %}

+Ctmx uses Hypermedia as the Engine of Application State ([HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)), the web as it was originally supposed to be.
+By extending the original html model instead of building a javascript layer over top, we get simplicity and **much** faster page load times.

 ## Handling data flow

 {% include serverless/functions/core/data_flow.html %}